top of page

 A devillish femme fatale in Spell of Evil

-There's also very little diversity - typical of 1970s mainstream television.
+There's also very little diversity which many would say was typical of 1970s mainstream television.
 Moreover the attitudes towards women would also not be well-received today: old-fashioned, patronizing and chauvinistic.
 Some critics have claimed that women were portrayed as weak, helpless and dependent, or as the cunning, femme fatale, but there are definitely a number of strong-willed, feisty, gutsy female characters who quite cleverly manage to turn the tables on the men, as seen in Lady Killer, A Coffin For the Bride, In the Steps of a Dead Man and A Midsummer Nightingale.

 Francesca Annis playing a seductive secretary in Sign It Death